shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-1.md

 ```

 In `useProviderData` we are creating two functions - `loadWallet` and `sendPayment`.
-In `loadWallet`, we are fetching all the accounts present in our web3 provider (metamask in our case).
+In `loadWallet`, we are fetching all the accounts present in our web3 provider (Metamask in our case).
 Create an instance of the `PaymentToken` contract instance using the ABI from the `abis` directory.
 Then we will fetch the balance of the logged-in account using the `balanceOf` function available in ERC20 tokens.
-> You can also see the token balance in metamask.
+> You can also see the token balance in Metamask.
 Click on the `Add Token` button and enter the `PaymentToken` contract address.
 You can get the address of the deployed contract either from contract ABI or from the terminal when you deployed the contract.

 In `sendPayment`, we accept the amount to tokens and the receiver address as a parameter and convert the amount into Wei.
 Get the user's current balance and check if the balance is greater than the amount requested to transfer.